-His fourth son Ji Dan, respected as Duke of Zhou or Zhou Gong, further consolidated Zhou's reign, established Rituals of Zhou that were highly respected in Confucianism, and influenced Chinese culture in the next thousands of years.
+His fourth son Ji Dan, respected as Duke of Zhou or Zhou Gong, further consolidated Zhou's reign, established Rituals of Zhou that were highly respected in Confucianism, and influenced Chinese culture for the next thousands of years.

 Portrait of King Wen of Zhou, by Artist of the Ming Dynasty (1368 — 1633)

 Resentment between Zhou and Shang

 Zhou, one of the vassal states of the Shang Dynasty, kept developing under the reign of Ji Chang's father.
 He defeated and annexed many nearby regimes, which threatened the King of Shang.

 Hence, the king tricked and imprisoned his father, who died later during captivity.

 Afterward, Ji Chang inherited the title and became the next Lord of Shang, and started to prepare for vengeance.

 Besides, he met and obtained support from Jiang Shang, a brilliant strategist, politician, and great general.

 Jiang Shang's Book the "Six Secret Strategic Teachings Written", Unearthed from Yinqueshan Han Tomb (around 140 BC — 118 BC) — Shandong Museum